College Entrance Exams

 What is the COMPASS test?

 The COMPASS® Test was designed to measure the knowledge levels of incoming college students in the subjects of Mathematics and English.
 The test results are used by university administrators to place incoming students into the appropriate Math and English classes.
+Contact your school for information on how to register.

 Test Taking Practice